Executive MBA (EMBA) Admission & Application Process

 Upon successful review of the Supplemental Application documents, you will be informed of your admission status.
 If accepted, your admissions coordinator will send you information for the next steps to complete the application process.

-GMAT/GRE Waiver: GMAT/GRE waiver eligibility is based on evaluation of credentials listed under “Admissions Criteria.”
+GMAT/GRE scores are not required for Fall 2022 applicants.
+GMAT/GRE waiver eligibility is based on evaluation of credentials listed under “Admissions Criteria.”
 A waiver may also be granted with the completion of an advanced degree (Master’s, Doctoral, Professional) from a regionally accredited university or institution.
 A waiver will be considered only after the committee is able to review a completed application.
 If you are advised to re-apply to the program with a GMAT/GRE exam score, the committee recommends a GMAT total score of 500 or a GRE score of Verbal: 143, Quantitative: 144, Writing: 4.

-English Proficiency Exam: Non-native speakers of English must provide evidence of proficiency in English from: Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+Non-native speakers of English must provide evidence of proficiency in English from: Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Duolingo.
 Please note, applicants are responsible for making arrangements to schedule the test(s).

 - Completion of at least three years of secondary education from a high school based in the United States or abroad with full curriculum of instruction in English.